iBreakProd/Arctic-Support-Agent/README.md

 ## AI Architecture (Deep Dive)

-Unlike many applications that utilize wonderful and robust frameworks like LangChain or LlamaIndex to manage AI workflows, **Arctic features a transparent, manual implementation of an LLM Tool Runner.**
+**Arctic features a transparent, custom implementation of an LLM Tool Runner**, bypassing high-level abstraction frameworks to manage AI workflows directly.

-The true purpose of this project was an earnest desire to deeply understand how Agentic AI works under the hood: learning how an LLM decides *when* to fetch external context, *how* it parses intent, and *how* to safely and respectfully inject private database information into the context window for Retrieval-Augmented Generation (RAG).
-I am thankful for the open-source community that made this learning possible.
+The purpose of this project was to explore how Agentic AI works under the hood: demonstrating how an LLM decides *when* to fetch external context, *how* it parses intent, and *how* to safely inject private database information into the context window for Retrieval-Augmented Generation (RAG).

 ### 1. The Execution Loop
 The `apps/server/src/ai/index.ts` orchestrates the loop:
 - The system maintains context (System Prompt + History + Current Query).
-- It gently operates a `while` loop, mindfully restricted to a **MAX of 5 iterations**, to prevent accidental infinite execution loops and respect API costs.
+- It operates a `while` loop, restricted to a **MAX of 5 iterations**, to prevent infinite execution loops and optimize API costs.
-- It passes `tool_calls` down to the custom `Tool Runner` and loops back up with the resolved data until a helpful final text answer is synthesized.
+- It passes `tool_calls` down to the custom `Tool Runner` and loops back up with the resolved data until a final text answer is synthesized.

 ### 2. Context Boundaries and Roles
-The AI assumes the friendly "Hydra" persona and is kindly guided to stay focused:
+The AI assumes the "Hydra" persona and is guided to stay focused:
-- It politely redirects topics unrelated to Arctic products, shipping, orders, or hydration.
+- It redirects topics unrelated to Arctic products, shipping, orders, or hydration.
 - The system relies on structured outputs via OpenAI's `response_format: { type: "json_object" }` to ensure a consistent shape.

 ### 3. Graceful Fallbacks & Validation
-Before leaving the backend, the raw LLM output is carefully passed through Zod schema validation (`aiResponseSchema`).
-If the LLM happens to provide markdown or misses required attributes, the backend suppresses the error and thankfully serves a soft, robust standard fallback directly to the user to keep the UI experience pleasant.
+Before leaving the backend, the raw LLM output is passed through Zod schema validation (`aiResponseSchema`).
+If the LLM returns markdown or misses required attributes, the backend suppresses the error and serves a standard fallback directly to the user to maintain a reliable UI experience.

 ### 4. Dynamic UI Rendering (Embeddings)
-The system prompt kindly asks the LLM to output a dedicated array of `embeddings` alongside its conversational text.
+The system prompt instructs the LLM to output a dedicated array of `embeddings` alongside its conversational text.
 The orchestrator limits this list to a maximum of 6 elements.
-The React frontend then consumes these IDs and mounts helpful, interactive functional UI components (Product Cards, Order Widgets) dynamically for the user.
+The React frontend then consumes these IDs and mounts interactive functional UI components (Product Cards, Order Widgets) dynamically for the user.

 ---

 ## Database & Persistence Strategy

 ### PostgreSQL (via Drizzle ORM)
-Connected to a Neon database, which thoughtfully acts as the singular source of truth:
+Connected to a Neon database, acting as the singular source of truth:
 - **`products` & `orders` tables**: E-commerce entities for catalog rendering and transactional queries.
-- **`users` & `user_profiles` tables**: Authentication and hydration-specific profile data (Climate, Activity) for kindly customized AI support.
+- **`users` & `user_profiles` tables**: Authentication and hydration-specific profile data (Climate, Activity) for customized AI support.
 - **`conversation` & `messages` tables**: Chat histories are stored relationally here.
-This gently empowers the backend to fetch the conversational log and construct LLM windows without needing secondary vector databases or isolated prompt logs.
+This allows the backend to fetch the conversational log and construct LLM windows without needing secondary vector databases or isolated prompt logs.

 ---